-Push the oats down with a spatula.
-You want all the oats to be soaking up the liquid.
-Then place plastic wrap over the bowl and put in the refrigerator for at least 2 hours or overnight.
-Again, you want the oats to soften and also soak up the liquid.
+Then place plastic wrap over the bowl and put in the refrigerator for at least 2 hours, if not overnight.
+This will help the oats to soften as they soak up the liquid.

-If you make a energy ball recipe that doesn’t require oats, only medjool dates and other ingredients, I still recommend letting the batter sit for a couple hours.
-Regardless of the energy ball recipe it’s easier to form balls if the batter been chilled for a while.
+If you make an energy ball recipe that doesn’t require oats (only Medjool dates and other ingredients), I still recommend letting the batter sit for a couple of hours.
+Regardless of the energy ball recipe, it’s easier to form balls if the batter been chilled for a while.

 After the batter firms up roll the energy balls.
 If the batter seems a little dry then simply add some water to your hands to help form their shape.